Britain launches mortgage plan, tries to sign up more banks

-RBS (RBS.L) and Lloyds (LLOY.L), both of which are part-owned by the government, have said they will start marketing state-backed "Help to Buy" mortgages this week.
+RBS and Lloyds, both of which are part-owned by the government, have said they will start marketing state-backed "Help to Buy" mortgages this week.
 Smaller lenders Virgin Money and Aldermore have also agreed to sign up.

 But talks with other big lenders have gone down to the wire.

-Banks such as Barclays (BARC.L) and HSBC (HSBA.L) want to see how much capital they must set aside to cover loans to homebuyers who may put down deposits of as little as 5 percent.
+Banks such as Barclays and HSBC want to see how much capital they must set aside to cover loans to homebuyers who may put down deposits of as little as 5 percent.

-Prime Minister David Cameron and his finance minister George Osborne brought forward the launch of the program to this week from its original start date in January.
+Prime Minister David Cameron and his chancellor George Osborne brought forward the launch of the programme to this week from its original start date in January.

 "Unless George Osborne acts now to build more affordable homes, as we have urged, then soaring prices risk making it even harder for first-time buyers to get on the housing ladder," said Labour lawmaker and finance spokesman Chris Leslie.